ManifoldScholar/manifold-docusaurus/docs/projects/collections.md

 The description field allows a user to orient the reader to the contents of the collection.
 This field accepts Markdown input, so limited text formatting is possible with bold, italic, and hyperlinks.
 The text from this field is rendered below the project title and above the first row of project thumbnails on the frontend.

-<a name="visible"></a>
 #### Visible

 The visible slider enables the user to create a collection and toggle whether or not readers can access it from the frontend.
 If toggled off, the collection won't appear on the homepage or on the Project Collections page.
 If toggled on the collection will appear only on the Project Collections page.
 See below for how to make a collection appear on the homepage.

 :::note
-<strong>Note</strong>.
 On the Project Collections page, only one row of projects will display before a link to view the full collection is provided.
 Each row can contain up to four projects.
 :::

 #### Show on Homepage